kanboard/documentation/content/en/v1/plugins/mail_transports.md

         parent: Developing Plugins
 ---

-By default Kanboard supports 3 standards mail transports:
+By default, Kanboard supports three standard mail transports:

 - Mail (PHP mail function)
-- Smtp
+- SMTP
 - Sendmail command

-With the plugin API you can add a driver for any email provider.
+With the plugin API, you can add a driver for any email provider.
 For example, your plugin can add a mail transport for a provider that uses an HTTP API.

 Implementation
 --------------

-Your plugin must implement the interface `Kanboard\Core\Mail\ClientInterface` and extends from `Kanboard\Core\Base`.
+Your plugin must implement the interface `Kanboard\Core\Mail\ClientInterface` and extend `Kanboard\Core\Base`.

 The only method you need to implement is `sendEmail()`: